lightning/bolts/04-onion-routing.md

 The complete amount of the multi-part payment was not received within a reasonable time.

+1. type: BADONION|PERM|24 (`invalid_onion_blinding`)
+2. data:
+   * [`sha256`:`sha256_of_onion`]

+An error occurred within the blinded path.

 ### Requirements

 An _erring node_:
+  - if `blinding_point` is set in the incoming `update_add_htlc`:
+    - MUST return an `invalid_onion_blinding` error.
+  - if `current_blinding_point` is set in the onion payload and it is not the final node:
+    - MUST return an `invalid_onion_blinding` error.
+  - otherwise:
     - MUST select one of the above error codes when creating an error message.
     - MUST include the appropriate data for that particular error type.
     - if there is more than one error:
       - SHOULD select the first error it encounters from the list above.

-Any _erring node_ MAY:
+An _erring node_ MAY:
   - if the `realm` byte is unknown:
     - return an `invalid_realm` error.
   - if the per-hop payload in the onion is invalid (e.g. it is not a valid tlv stream)